Poultry Housing

 Omlet Chicken Coops are quick and easy to clean with a slide out plastic tray for collecting droppings and a large door at the back which allows easy access to the roosting bars and nesting area.
 Simply slide the droppings tray out and empty into the compost bin.
 The Eglu’s smooth plastic surfaces can be washed with a hose - no difficult corners or absorbent materials, or give it a deep clean quickly with a pressure washer.

-Unlike wooden housing, it is not necessary to spray your Eglu Chicken Coop.
+Unlike wooden housing, it is not necessary to spray your Eglu Chicken Coop with nasty chemicals.
 As they are regularly cleaned there is no need for a deep litter system.

-Avoid hen houses with timber slide out trays these soon become annoying when they warp and swell with moisture and become impossible to use!
+Tip!
+Avoid timber hen houses with slide out timber trays these soon become annoying when they warp and swell with moisture and become impossible to use!

 Number of Nest Boxes